 Say you followed the online face shape guides to find the glasses that should look best on you and carefully measured your pupillary distance, but the specs in the mail just aren’t what you expected.

 Call customer service or talk with a chatbot and explain the problem, then send back your glasses.
 If it’s not an easy fix, the online retailer may offer you another pair instead.

-Note, too, that you didn’t pay hundreds of dollars for your eyeglasses online like you likely would have through your eye doctor.
+Remember that you didn’t pay hundreds of dollars for your glasses online like you likely would have through your eye doctor.

 Worth noting: Even buying glasses through your eye doctor’s office doesn’t guarantee they will fit right when they are ready for pickup.